bpangburn/swingset/swingset/README.md

    (e.g., 0, 1, & 2 are stored for "Yes," "No," & "Maybe," respectively)
 3. population of combo boxes based on columns in a database query (can also be used for combo box-based record navigation)
 4. a data-aware image component with image support
 5. a graphical record navigator
-    (a) allows for database traversal, insertion, deletion, commit, and rollback (b) supplies current record index (editable) and total record count
+    a. allows for database traversal, insertion, deletion, commit, and rollback
+    b. supplies current record index (editable) and total record count
-6. a data grid component for creating datasheet/spreadsheet/table views of queries (a) allows cut & paste to/from spreadsheet programs or other data grids (b) allows custom column headings
+6. a data grid component for creating datasheet/spreadsheet/table views of queries
+    a. allows cut & paste to/from spreadsheet programs or other data grids
+    b. allows custom column headings
-    (c) allows hiding of specified columns
+    c. allows hiding of specified columns
-    (d) allows disabling of specified columns
+    d. allows disabling of specified columns
-    (e) allows columns to be displayed as text boxes or combo boxes (f) allows addition and deletion of records
+    e. allows columns to be displayed as text boxes or combo boxes
+    f. allows addition and deletion of records
-    (g) allows deletion of multiple, non-consecutive records (h) allows data entry "masks" to be applied to text columns
+    g. allows deletion of multiple, non-consecutive records
+    h. allows data entry "masks" to be applied to text columns
 7. formatted fields for various types like currency, percent, SSN, date etc.

 More information on SwingSet is available from: